mehulhere/CodeSorted/CODEBASE.md

   - `/last-code` (GET): Return the authenticated user's most recent code draft for a given `problem_id` (and optional `language`).
 Used by the frontend to restore editor state.
 - **AI Features**:
   - `/convert-code` (POST): Convert pseudocode to Python code.
-  - `/problems/{id}/stats` (GET): Retrieve AI-powered time and memory complexity analysis for a problem.

 #### Configuration (`.env`)
 The backend is configured using the following environment variables: